 The beauty of the Double Cash card is the simplicity of its rewards program.
 You get 1% cash back when you make a purchase, and then unlock an additional 1% cash back when you pay your bill.

 Money expert Clark Howard gives the card his full endorsement.
-In fact, he likes it so much that he decided to add it to his wallet in 2020.
+In fact, he likes it so much that he decided to add it to his wallet after years of talking about it.

 In this review, we will explore the features of the Citi Double Cash card that enticed Clark, and I’ll compare it to a major competitor in the cash back credit card market.